qbatch/heatmap-rails/README.md

 ## Usage

 1. Install the gem

-2. Run the command to generate migration:
+2. Run the command to generate a migration to save heatmaps data:
 ```console
 $ rails g heatmap_rails:install
 ```